platformatic/undici-thread-interceptor/README.md

 The `clientCtx` is used to pass through hooks calls objects which cannot be set on request (which is then sent through `postMessage`, so it might be not serializable).

-On `onServerRequest`, the `cb` is not supposed to be called by the hooks, but they can wrap/decorate it.

 #### Client hooks

-These are se on the agent dispatcher.
-It's possible to pass a function or an array of functions (in the latter case, the hooks are executed in order)
+These are set on the agent dispatcher.

 ```javascript
 const interceptor = createThreadInterceptor({